-For the year ended 31 March 2019 all assets in respect of which part of the depreciation has been recharged have been reported as wholesale assets in accordance with the OFWAT guidance.
-The recharges, calculated on the historical cost basis, are reported at the bottom of Table 2A.
+For the year ended 31 March 2021 all assets in respect of which part of the depreciation has been recharged have been reported as wholesale assets in accordance with the OFWAT guidance.
+The recharges (Principle Use – PU) calculated on the historical cost basis, are reported in Table 2A.

 HISTORICAL COST ANALYSIS OF FIXED ASSETS – WHOLESALE & RETAIL